Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/02/load-balancing-with-iis-and-application-request-routing.md

     - Load Balancing
 ---

-Application Request Routing (ARR) is a feature in <abbr title="Internet Information Services">IIS</abbr> that allows you to set up a web farm and load balance the requests.
+Application Request Routing (ARR) is a feature in :abbr[IIS]{title="Internet Information Services"} that allows you to set up a web farm and load balance the requests.
 ARR sits within IIS Manager and provides load balancing, caching, and health monitoring features.

 In this article, a single-server web app will be updated to run on two web servers with an ARR server sitting in front of them to distribute the traffic.